Private John Triplett

 John Triplett was born c.1816 in Franklin County, Virginia, and enlisted with the USCT on Dec.
 23, 1863, in Chambersburg, in the free state of Pennsylvania.
 Military records described him as 47 years old, 5’8” tall, with black complexion, black eyes, and black, curly hair.
 His occupation was recorded as laborer, and he enlisted for three years.
 At the time of his enlistment, he could not read, and his signature was expressed by a mark.

-Before the Civil War, John Triplett was a free man, identified in the 1850 Census of free inhabitants of Harrisonburg in Rockingham County, Virginia.
+Before the Civil War, we found in an 1850 Census record a free Black man by the name of John Triplett who was living in Harrisonburg, Rockingham County, Virginia.
 According to the Rockingham County Tourism website, in 1850 the downtown Harrisonburg area contained a vibrant, property owning African American community.
-If on the run to escape enslavement in Franklin County, a route one might take would be through the Appalachian Mountains, traversing Rockingham County along the way.
 The 1850 Census recorded a Free Black family led by John Triplett, approximately 30 years old, his wife Mildred, 22, and four very young Triplett children.
 Another woman, Diana Cook, age 23 and with an infant daughter, was also in the household.

 Mildred Triplett shows up without John in the 1860 Census of Free Inhabitants of Harrisonburg.
 She is listed as 36 years old with two sons, Edward, 8, and James, 3.
 Also living with them is a 20-year-old woman, Catherine Colly.
 No records of Mildred and the children could be found after 1860.

 Tragedy for Black families in Virginia, especially in the years leading up to the Civil War, was common.
 Free Black men were looked upon with suspicion, often anger and hatred.
 Generally, they were expected to leave the Commonwealth.
-Apparently, John was separated from his family and ended up in Pennsylvania.
+Was it possible that John was separated from his family and ended up in Pennsylvania?

 Upon discharge, in Harrisburg, Pennsylvania, John Triplett immediately applied for disability pension.
 Two physicians provided statements for his application, one in September 1865 and the other in February 1866.
 The first stated that while the hand in its present condition was of very little use, with proper treatment it could recover.
 Months later, the second physician concedes that Triplett is one-half disabled from the wound impairing the motion of the joint and the usefulness of the hand.
 A pension of $4 per month is granted, but John had to ask his lawyer to request from the Pension Commissioner that his military discharge documents be returned to him as well as the Pension Certificate—in case he needed proof of his service to the Union in the future.
 Nowhere in this correspondence retrieved from National Archives was there mention of John Triplett’s family.